omeshapasan2/movie-finder-app/readme.md

 # 🎬 Movie App

 A simple React-based movie search and favorites app using the [TMDb API](https://www.themoviedb.org/documentation/api).
-Users can browse popular movies, search by title, and add/remove favorites — all persisted in local storage.
+Users can browse popular movies, search by title, and add/remove favorites.

 ---